Skip to main content

 instructions: Extract 5 topic tags as a JSON array.

-Load and run:
+Load and execute:

 import { loadWorkflowFromYaml } from '@framers/agentos/orchestration';